nsaleh14/INST326_Group28_FinalProject/README.md

 This program is for a weather app using the api from openweathermap.org.

 The user will be able to create an account and sign in, then they will be able to acess weather data using latitude and longitude and the date they want data for.
-If a user wants past weather data for research, they can enter a past date, but if they just want the current forecast, they can enter the current date and get the forecast for seven days.
+If a user wants past weather data for research, they can enter a past date, but if they just want the current forecast, they can enter the current date and get the forecast for the week.

 Running the program: